keebd/dumbpad/README.md

-# dumbpad - CircuitPython Fork!
+# dumbpad

 dumbpad is a simple macropad with support for up to two rotary encoders, designed to use [QMK](https://qmk.fm/) firmware.

-However, you can replace the pro-micro with an [Adafruit KB2040 - RP2040 Kee Boar Driver](https://www.adafruit.com/product/5302) and program it in CircuitPython Instead!
+However, you can also replace the pro-micro with an [Adafruit KB2040 - RP2040 Kee Boar Driver](https://www.adafruit.com/product/5302) and program it in CircuitPython Instead!
 See the [README.md file](./circuitpython/README.md) in the [circuitpython directory](./circuitpython/) to make this project with CircuitPython!!

 ## Gallery